 I did some research and I’ve learned 4c hair does not have a defined curl pattern in its natural state.
-These curls need water or product and have to be defined manually by hand or using a tool.
+To make 4c hair curly you need water or product and those curls have to be defined manually by hand or using a tool.

 Keep reading and I tell you how to get defined 4c curls, what a curl pattern is and why shouldn’t stress too much if your kinky curls aren’t exactly how you envisioned.